Miguelburitica/Miguelburitica/README.md

 ### Hi there, I'm Miguel👋

-## I'm an runner, developer, and fervent learner!!
+## I'm a runner, developer, and fervent learner!!

 - 🌱 Currently I’m working as junior developer.
 - 👯 I’m looking to improve my skills and vision every day, never lose the chance to get some new trick.